paladin316/BYO-SecAI/docs/getting_started.md

 # Getting Started with BYO-SecAI

-Welcome to **BYO-SecAI** — your own private AI assistant for cybersecurity research.
+Welcome to **BYO-SecAI** — your own private AI assistant for cybersecurity research, threat hunting, detection engineering, and intel analysis.

-This guide will walk you through setting up the local environment required to run your assistant using open-source tools like **Ollama** and **OpenWebUI**.
+This guide walks you through setting up the local BYO-SecAI environment using open-source LLM runtimes like **Ollama**, enhanced with **plugin orchestration**, **RAG capability**, and **evidence-driven workflows**.

 ---